aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ```

-### 2/ Drop some synthetic test data into the Carbon Data Lake landing zone S3 Bucket
+### 2/ Drop some synthetic test data into the carbon data lake landing zone S3 Bucket

 Time to test some data out and see if everything is working.
 This section assumes basic prerequisite knowledge of how to manually upload an object to S3 with the AWS console.
 For more on this please review [how to upload an object to S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).

-- Go to the S3 console and locate your Carbon Data Lake landing zone bucket it will be called `cdlpipelinestack-cdllandingbucket` with a unique identifier appended to it
+- Go to the S3 console and locate your carbon data lake landing zone bucket it will be called `cdlpipelinestack-cdllandingbucket` with a unique identifier appended to it
-- Upload [Carbon Data Lake Quickstart Synthetic Input Data](sample-data/Carbon Data Lake-test-synthetic-input-data.csv) to the S3 bucket manually
+- Upload [carbon data lake synthetic input data](sample-data/carbonlake-test-synthetic-input-data.csv) to the S3 bucket manually
 - This will kick trigger the pipeline kickoff lambda function and start the data pipeline step functions workflow -- continue!

 ### 3/ Take a look at the step functions workflow